cjweeks/tensorflow-cmake/README.md

 ## Step 3: Configure the CMake Project

+Copy the `FindTensorflow.cmake` file in this repository to your CMake modules directory.
-Edit your `CMakeLists.txt` to append your custom modules directory to the list of CMake modules (this is a common step in most CMake programs):
+Next, edit your `CMakeLists.txt` to append your custom modules directory to the list of CMake modules (this is a common step in most CMake programs):
 ```CMake
 list(APPEND CMAKE_MODULE_PATH <CMAKE_MODULE_DIR>)
 # Replace <CMAKE_MODULE_DIR> with your path